reside-ic/reside-ic.github.io/content/blog/foreign-key-constraints.md

 ```

 We're restricting the query to only return foreign key constraints but removing the `WHERE` clause will show all constraint types.
 Care should be taken in interpreting these when constraints are on multiple columns.
-For example a unique constraint on two separate columns and a multi-column constraint will return similar results, the difference would only be seen in the `constraint_name` and `definition`.
+For example a unique constraint on two separate columns and a multi-column constraint will return similar results; the difference would only be seen in the `constraint_name` and `definition`.
 We can demonstrate this by creating two new tables:

 ```
 CREATE TABLE table_with_one_unique (